serge-st/english-lessons/README.md

 # This is a page to study and practice basic English grammar.

-The material posted here is not unique, I just compiled some of the essential topics (in my opinion), and separated them into chapters for the ease of obtaining the new information.
+The material posted here is not unique, I just compiled some of the essential topics (in my opinion) and separated them into chapters for the ease of obtaining the new information.

 ## Topics: